API key

 2. Click on New key.

-3. Enter a short descriptive name for your key.
+3. Enter a short descriptive name for the key.

-4. Select and fill in one of these methods to protect your key:
+4. Select one of the available methods to protect your key:

-2. Allowed user-agent header restricts the API calls made with this key only to a specific application.
-Typically, you’ll want to use this option with your own custom mobile or desktop application, in which you can easily modify the User-Agent HTTP header and make it unique.
+• Allowed user-agent header – restricts the API calls made with the key to a specific desktop or mobile application.
+This option is handy if you want to use a MapTiler map in your own custom application which you’ve built and in which you can set the User-Agent HTTP header.

 5. Click Create.
-Your new key appears on the API keys page, where you can find it anytime.
+Your new key appears on the API keys page, where you can copy it anytime.